oliv6362/ca1-student-management-system/README.md

 # CA1 Student Management System
-Project which implements a Student Management System in a .NET enviroment.
+Project that implements a Student Management System in a .NET environment.

-## This project Demonstrates:
+## This project demonstrates:
 - Change-Based vs. State-Based migration strategies.
 - Feature branching for incremental schema changes.
 - Version-controlled artifacts that track each migration.